Iterative Sequential Action Control for Stable, Model-Based Control of Nonlinear Systems: ACKNOWLEDGMENT

 or equivalently

-Thus, we were able to transform \eqref{new_improve} into a sufficient decrease condition similar to \eqref{improve_condition}, i.e., a condition that involves terms depending on the default and calculated open-loop trajectories.
+Thus, we were able to transform \eqref{new_improve} into a sufficient decrease condition similar to \eqref{improve_condition}, i.e., a condition that involves $J\big(x_{i}^*(\cdot)\big)$ and $J\big(x_{i}^{\text{\emph{def}}}(\cdot)\big)$.
+In terminal region methods, the integrand quantity in \eqref{final_isac_improv} is often required to be negative in some region of the state space and for some nominal control signal (see e.g. \cite{fontes2001general,mayne2000constrained}) to achieve closed-loop stability.
+Applying such a requirement in our case would make satisfaction of \eqref{final_isac_improv} trivial as the right-hand side of \eqref{final_isac_improv} would be positive and the left-hand side would be negative (Proposition~\ref{negative_djdl}).
+However, calculation of the terminal region and control is not straightforward and is also not necessary for iSAC.
 The following Proposition can be used in conjunction with Proposition~\ref{negative_djdl} to ensure that the new condition \eqref{final_isac_improv} is (recursively) feasible. \begin{Proposition} For $\alpha_d<0$ there exists a sufficiently small sampling time $t_s$ such that the sufficient cost decrease required by the contractive constraint \eqref{final_isac_improv} is attainable. \end{Proposition} \begin{IEEEproof} See Appendix. \end{IEEEproof} The contractive constraint \eqref{final_isac_improv} can be applied in the line search process that determines the duration of an action (Section~\ref{howlong}) in lieu of \eqref{improve_condition}.
 By applying this condition at each time step, we can guarantee that the cost value will decrease across time steps, and using this fact we can prove closed-loop stability (Section~\ref{stability}).